Ken Silverman's Download Page

-Perhaps the best feature of Evaldraw is instant feedback.
-It automatically re-compiles the code every time you change it.
-It will recompile on every keystroke if necessary.
-Best of all, the compiler doesn't need to create any temporary files on your hard drive!
+Perhaps the best feature of Evaldraw is the instant feedback.
+It automatically re-compiles the code every time you change it - i.e. on every keystroke.
+Since it is a custom compiler, no temporary files are ever written to your hard drive.

 I started Evaldraw in March 2003, when my friend, Tom, was playing around with texture generation.
 His work really impressed me.
 It was missing something very crucial though - a run-time scripting system.
 Evaldraw was my answer to that. :) My library takes a C string (containing the script code), and converts it into executable code.
 This executable code can then be called directly by the running program - just like any other C function - all at runtime!